If you are reading this, you probably already know something about attachment styles.

 They are not afraid of conflict or rejection because they believe and trust that they have the ability, tools and skills to deal with difficult or emotional situations calmly and constructively.
 This self-confidence allows them to be proactive and consistent in both words and actions – and it pays off.
 Compared to insecurely attached, securely attached individuals are more likely to get back their ex.

 I could write a book about insecure attachment but many others have already written books on the subject.
-In short, insecurely attached individuals are adults who present high attachment anxiety (anxiously attached) or high attachment avoidance (see How Much Should You Contact Your Ex?
-(Attachment Styles).
-I discuss the two styles in more detail later.
+In short, insecurely attached individuals are adults who present high attachment anxiety (anxiously attached) or high attachment avoidance (see: How Much Should You Contact Your Ex?
+(Attachment Styles)

 Many of my clients fall into the securely and anxiously attachment styles.
 I worked out a theory why.
 Avoidants are typically drawn to “no contact” because it fits well with attachment avoidance, and since I do not encourage “no contact”, we are naturally not a good match.
 I don’t take it personally.